spcl/dace/doc/codegen/codegen.rst

 .. rubric::
     Unrolled (or spatial) parallelism

-If a map is explicitely unrolled, this will be code generated as a loop with unrolling hints.
+If a map is explicitly unrolled, this will be code generated as a loop with unrolling hints.
 In this case, the compiler will unroll the loop, replicating the hardware and exploiting the spatial parallelism of the device.